Setup Guide

 }

-}Just tell the AI which store you're talking about: "Check orders on production" or "Create a test product on staging."
-It's smart enough to figure out which connection to use.
+}Tell the AI which store you mean: "Check orders on production" or "Create a test product on staging."

 Test the Connection